SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

-Bug was introduced between "fix async block" 253968e0188d3d7f11d046e375a257774f4cc428 and "les noisy hunt" 2970033bf8109531700c1389e3871d70c94fc825

-iPad code: 0403

 NOW:
-* Conversation first part of audio is being cut off, looks like amp is disabled initially for a moment.
-Started happening after the attempted pitch refactor.
 * Make conversation voice sound childish.
-Maybe just do call/response from wakword+intent only.
 * Mix the audio for grandma pea finale.
-* Change "We're ready too" intent to something non-sequential
+* Get tune onto iPad unlock code: 0403 and connect it to bluetooth speaker.
 * Clean up mic ports on #3.
 Check others.
-* Get tune onto iPad and connect it to bluetooth speaker.
 * Make one of the peas louder either #3 or #4
-* Charge iPad

 TONIGHT:
 * Charge everything.
+* Charge iPad

 TOMORROW:
+* Git pull all peas.
 * Put bluetooth beacons on props or tape to stuff.
-* Git pull all peas.
+* Fix respeaker on #5.
+* Verify we got cache hits for everything scavenger hunty and cratery.
 * Ask someone to fix up the LED lights in botany room.
 Instruct Lucy on the botany room.
 * Ask Sean for some shade over the crater.
-* Verify we got cache hits for everything scavenger hunty and cratery.
-* Do a full run-through.

 * Upgrade Tom's pea (software instructions at bottom).
-* Fix respeaker on #5:
-  * NOTE: The thin wires on #0's LEDs might be causing the high power draw.
-If one of the others fails, could scavenge it.

 LATER:
 * Need another PicoVoice account? ash.eldritch was disabled, but it seems to still be working?